NILESH8757/Competitve-Programming/README.md

 # Competitve-Programming
-This repository shall contain my personal implementations I use in programming contests.
+Personal implementations of algorithms/data structures I use in coding contests.